-If the servicer Then the servicer must evaluate the borrower impacted by COVID-19 for related forbearance plan prior to the expiration of the plan Soliciting the borrower for a post-forbearance COVID-19 payment deferral; unless the mortgage loan is greater than 12 months delinquent; then the servicer must evaluate the borrower for a Fannie Mae Flex Modification in accordance with the reduced eligibility criteria in the table below, and if eligible, solicit the borrower for a Fannie Mae Flex Modification in accordance with Soliciting the borrower for a Fannie Mae Flex Modification; unless the mortgage loan is two or more months delinquent as of the effective date of the National Emergency declaration related to the COVID-19 emergency; then the servicer must evaluate the borrower for a Fannie Mae Flex Modification in accordance with D2-3.2-07, Fannie Mae Flex Modification; and if the mortgage loan is 90 or more days delinquent and the borrower is otherwise eligible, solicit the borrower a Fannie Mae Flex Modification in accordance with Soliciting the borrower for a Fannie Mae Flex Modification.
-NOTE: If the borrower doesn't respond to the COVID-19 payment deferral offer as described in Soliciting the borrower for a post-forbearance COVID-19 payment deferral by the acceptance date provided in the COVID-19 payment deferral agreement, then the servicer must evaluate the borrower for a Fannie Mae Flex Modification in accordance with the reduced eligibility criteria in the table below and, if eligible, solicit the borrower for a Fannie Mae Flex Modification in accordance with Soliciting the borrower for a Fannie Mae Flex Modification . does not achieve QRPC with a borrower who was not on a COVID- 19 related forbearance plan a Fannie Mae Flex Modification in accordance with D2-3.2-07 , Fannie Mae Flex Modification ; and if the mortgage loan is 90 or more days delinquent and the borrower is otherwise eligible, solicit the borrower a Fannie Mae Flex Modification in accordance with Soliciting the borrower for a Fannie Mae Flex Modification .
+If the servicer Then the servicer must evaluate the borrower impacted by COVID-19 for the mortgage loan is greater than 18 months delinquent, or the COVID-19 payment deferral would result in the mortgage loan exceeding 18 cumulative months of deferred past-due P&I payments; then the servicer must evaluate the borrower for a Fannie Mae Flex Modification in accordance with the reduced eligibility criteria in Evaluating or soliciting a borrower with a COVID-19 related hardship for a Fannie Mae Flex Modification, and if eligible, solicit the borrower for a Fannie Mae Flex Modification in accordance with Evaluating or soliciting a borrower with a COVID-19 related hardship for a Fannie Mae Flex Modification; unless the mortgage loan is two or more months delinquent as of the effective date of the National Emergency declaration related to the COVID-19 emergency; then the servicer must evaluate the borrower for a Fannie Mae Flex Modification in accordance with D2-3.2-07, Fannie Mae Flex Modification; and if the mortgage loan is 90 or more days delinquent and the borrower is otherwise eligible, solicit the borrower a Fannie Mae Flex Modification in accordance with Evaluating or soliciting a borrower with a COVID-19 related hardship for a Fannie Mae Flex Modification.
+NOTE: If the borrower doesn't respond to the COVID-19 payment deferral offeras described in Soliciting the borrower for a post-forbearance COVID-19 payment deferral by the acceptance date provided in the COVID-19 payment deferral agreement, then the servicer must evaluate the borrower for a Fannie Mae Flex Modification in accordance with the reduced eligibility criteria in accordance with Evaluating or soliciting a borrower with a COVID-19 related hardship for a Fannie Mae Flex Modification and, if eligible, solicit the borrower for a Fannie Mae Flex Modification in accordance with Evaluating or soliciting a borrower with a COVID-19 related hardship for a Fannie Mae Flex Modification and, if eligible, solicit the borrower for a Fannie Mae Flex Modification in accordance with Evaluating or soliciting a borrower with a COVID-19 related hardship for a Fannie 19 related hardship for a Fannie Mae Flex Modification . does not achieve QRPC with a borrower who was not on a COVI 19 related forbearance plan a Fannie Mae Flex Modification in accordance with D2-3.2-07, Fannie Mae Flex Modification; and if the mortgage loan is 90 or more days delinquent and the borrower is otherwise eligible, solicit the borrower a Fannie Mae Flex Modification in accordance with Evaluating or soliciting a borrower with a COVID-19 related hardship for a Fannie Mae Flex Modification.